Kim And Kanye’s ‘Life And Death Moment’ Has Made Them Homebodies — KimYe Focused On Life, Less Bling And Drama

 — KimKanyeKimYe (@KimKanyeKimYeFC) January 29, 2017

 There, she was allegedly gagged by a group of thieves before they made off with millions of dollars in jewelry.
-Kim stepped away from the public’s eye — going dark on Instagram, Snapchat and Twitter — for a time.
+Kim stepped away from the public’s eye — going dark on Instagram, Snapchat, and Twitter — for a time.
 During Kim’s hiatus, rumors emerged that she and Kanye’s relationship was on the rocks; Yeezy experienced a health scare of his own after his wife’s robbery.

 Kim and Khloe #CostaRica pic.twitter.com/sVOAizCJvH